Ohtani gets special award from MLB for 2-way All-Star season - KVIA

 AP Baseball Writer

-HOUSTON (AP) — Shohei Ohtani’s two-way All-Star season with the Los Angeles Angels was so unprecedented that MLB Commissioner Rob Manfred created a special award to recognize it.
-Manfred presented Ohtani with a Commissioner’s Historic Achievement Award before Game 1 of the World Series.
-Ohtani hit 46 home runs, drove in 100 runs and stole 26 bases this season, his fourth in the majors after playing in his native Japan.
+HOUSTON (AP) — Shohei Ohtani’s two-way All-Star season with the Los Angeles Angels was so unprecedented that Major League Baseball Commissioner Rob Manfred presented a special award to recognize it.
+Ohtani was given the Commissioner’s Historic Achievement Award before Game 1 of the World Series.
+Ohtani had 46 home runs, 100 RBIs and 26 stolen bases this season, his fourth in the majors after playing in his native Japan.
 He was 9-2 with a 3.18 ERA while striking out 156 batters in 23 pitching starts.
 Those numbers made him the most accomplished two-way player since Babe Ruth, who last pitched regularly in 1919.